Southworth and Hawes was a partnership that formed at the dawn of photography, and resulted in perhaps some of the most stunning portraits ever made

 How Daguerreotype plates were made

 The reason Daguerreotypes are so fragile is in the way they are made light sensitive.
 First of all, the silver-plated surface had to be buffed and cleaned just prior to use to remove any tarnish or oils.
-A system of various materials were used, ending with a wipe with nitric acid to remove any remaining organic material.
+A system of various materials were used, ending with a wipe of nitric acid to remove any remaining organic material.

 Then under safelight conditions, the silver plate was exposed to chemical fumes, usually halogen, to form a silver halide emulsion on the plate.
 As you can imagine, fumes create only a surface layer, not an embedded layer, and are therefore extremely easy to scuff or smear.